Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 11, 2026

 How long does a Dupixent lawsuit take?

 Mass tort pharmaceutical cases typically take several years from filing to resolution.
-However, if an MDL is formed, bellwether trials and early settlements may occur within 2–3 years of centralization.
+Now that the MDL is formed (June 2026), bellwether trials and early settlements may occur within 2–3 years of centralization.
 Filing now rather than waiting preserves your claim and improves your positioning.

 What is the statute of limitations for a Dupixent claim in Alabama?